prometheusresearch-archive/react-stylesheet/README.md

   `className` or `style` props around.
 The units of reusability are React components.

-* Type safety: React Stylesheet is full typesafe.
+* Type safety: React Stylesheet is fully typesafe.
 That can help you catch typos and invalid style values.

 * React Stylesheet compiles to CSS classes under the hood: that means `hover`,